BrandonXLF/compactor/Readme.md

 ## Building

-Building AlwaysNote requires Visual Studio and NSIS.
+Building Compactor requires Visual Studio and NSIS.
 When the project a built, a NSIS installer is automatically created.